Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

 \subsection{Restricted Elimination Orders}

-Lastly, before we can search for the optimal elimination order, we need to define the space of \emph{valid} elimination orders.
-Depending on the structure of the input, the order in which indices can be eliminated might be restricted.
-This is due to two issues: (1) non-commutative aggregates and (2) aggregate placement.
-The former is when an aggregate wraps another aggregate which it doesn't commute with.
-For example, if the expression is $\max_i\sum_j A_{ij}$, we have to perform the summation before handling the maximum because max and $\sum$ do not commute.
-The latter issue arises when an aggregate wraps another aggregate but cannot reach it via the traversal described above, e.g. $\sum_i\sqrt{\sum_j A_{ij}}$.
-In this case, the inner aggregate must be performed first.
-Collectively, these restrictions form a partial ordering on the index variables which needs to be respected when we enumerate elimination orders.
+Depending on the program structure, the order in which indices can be eliminated might be restricted.
+This could be due to \textit{non-commutative aggregates} or \textit{aggregate placement}.
+The former is when an aggregate wraps another aggregate that it does not commute with.
+For example, given $\max_i\sum_j A_{ij}$, we must perform the summation before handling the maximum because $\max$ and $\sum$ do not commute.
+The latter is when an aggregate wraps another aggregate but cannot reach it via the traversal described above, e.g., $\sum_i\sqrt{\sum_j A_{ij}}$; in this case, the inner aggregate must be performed first.
+Collectively, these restrictions form a partial ordering on the index variables that must be respected when we enumerate elimination orders.